Complex regional pain syndrome: Bisphosphonate treatment

 As of 2013, high-quality evidence supports the use of bisphosphonates (either orally or via IV infusion) in the treatment of CRPS.
 Bisphosphonates inhibit osteoclasts: cells involved in the resorption of bone.
-Bone remodeling (via osteoclast activity in resorption of bone) is thought to sometimes be hyperactive in CRPS.
-It is hypothesized that bone resorption causes acidification of the intercellular milieu which, in turn, activates nerves involved in nociception that densely innervate bone and causes pain.
+Bone remodeling (via osteoclast activity in bone resorption) is sometimes thought to be hyperactive in CRPS.
+It is hypothesized that bone resorption causes acidification of the intercellular milieu, which, in turn, activates nerves involved in nociception that densely innervate bone and cause pain.
 Therefore, inhibiting bone resorption and remodeling is thought to help with regard to CRPS pain.
 CRPS involving high levels of bone resorption, as seen on bone scan, is more likely to respond to bisphosphonate therapy.

 Opioids

-Opioids such as oxycodone, morphine, hydrocodone, and fentanyl have a controversial place in treatment of CRPS.
-These drugs must be prescribed and monitored under close supervision of a physician as they can quickly to physical dependence and addiction.
-To date far, no long-term studies of oral opioid use in treating neuropathic pain, including CRPS, have been performed.
+Opioids such as oxycodone, morphine, hydrocodone, and fentanyl have a controversial place in the treatment of CRPS.
+These drugs must be prescribed and monitored under close supervision of a physician as they can quickly lead to physical dependence and addiction.
+To date so far, no long-term studies of oral opioid use in treating neuropathic pain, including CRPS, have been performed.
 The consensus among experts is that opioids should not be a first-line therapy and should be considered only after all other modalities (e.g., non-opioid medications, physical therapy, and procedures) have been trialed.

 Surgery

 Spinal cord stimulators

 Spinal cord stimulation appears to be an effective therapy in the management of patients with CRPS type I (level A evidence) and type II (level D evidence).
-Although they improve patient pain and quality of life, evidence is unclear regarding effects on mental health and general functioning.
+Although they improve patient pain and quality of life, evidence regarding their effects on mental health and general functioning is unclear.

-Dorsal root ganglion stimulation is a type of neurostimulation that is effective in the management of focal neuropathic pain.
+Dorsal root ganglion stimulation is a type of neurostimulation effective in managing focal neuropathic pain.
 The FDA approved its use in February 2016.
 The ACCURATE Study demonstrated superiority of dorsal root ganglion stimulation over spinal (dorsal column) stimulation in the management of CRPS and causalgia.